ruggeri/tech-notes/ai/neural-nets.md

         * In particular, to figure out the box and orrientation, we have to have an idea of what the thing is.
 So that's kind of chicken-and-egg.
-    * Convolutional NN
+    * Convolutional NN: duplicated features with pooling.
-    * Hierarchy of parts with poses relative to the camera?
+    * A brute force approach is to do perfect normalization at train time.
+Then when using the model, you run it on all possible bounding boxes.
+It helps a lot if your model can handle enough jitter to allow using a coarse grid.
 * Convolutional NN
     * Basically, many identical feature detectors at different positions in the image.
 Basically, they're replicated features.